AMythicDev/minus/README.md

 End-applications are free to change these bindings to better suit their needs.

 ## MSRV
-minus requires Rust >= 1.54 to build correctly
+The latest version of minus minus requires Rust >= 1.60 to build correctly

 ## License